Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Precise forms of the expansions of the length function for all parameter values

-Note that the first term $\varepsilon\log\varepsilon$ in the case $\nu>0$ exists even if the residual invariant $\rho(\nu)$ is zero.
-It is related to the hyperbolic nature of the orbit, as compared with parabolic nature in the case $\nu=0$, where logarithms appear only thanks to the nonzero residual term.
+Note that the first term $\varepsilon(-\log\varepsilon)$ in the case $\nu>0$ exists even if the residual invariant $\rho(\nu)$ is zero.
+It is related to the hyperbolic nature of the orbit, as compared with the parabolic nature in the case $\nu=0$, where logarithms appear only thanks to the nonzero residual term. \begin{obs}[Reading the analytic invariant $\rho(\nu)$] This paper was concerned with reading the analytic invariant $k$ (the multiplicity of $0$ in the unfolding) of a generic analytic unfolding of vector field \eqref{eq:polje},\ \eqref{eq:gene} with a saddle-node singular point, from the Chebyshev system expanding the length of the $\varepsilon$-neighborhoods of orbits in the unfolding.
+It is equal to the number of terms of this Chebyshev system that \emph{disappear} at the bifurcation value $\nu=0$.